gradle/gradle/subprojects/docs/src/docs/release/notes.md

 > The chaining of the `file(Object)` method has been deprecated and is scheduled to be removed in Gradle 4.0.
 Please use the `file(Object)` method on `TaskInputs` directly instead.

+### Jetty Plugin

+The [Jetty plugin](userguide/jetty_plugin.html) has been deprecated and will be removed in Gradle 4.0.
+You may wish to use the more feature-rich [Gretty plugin](https://github.com/akhikhl/gretty) instead of the Jetty plugin.

 ## Potentially breaking changes

 ### Running Gradle on Java 6 is no longer supported